techidaily/site-games-able/source/_posts/ensuring-complete-game-displays-in-epics-library.md

 ## 4\.
 Check the Game’s Availability

- As you may know, you can[get free games on the Epic Games store](https://www.makeuseof.com/how-to-get-free-games-on-the-epic-games-store/) .
+ As you may know, you can [get free games on the Epic Games store](https://www.makeuseof.com/how-to-get-free-games-on-the-epic-games-store/) .
 Besides its permanent free games catalog, you can get a new free game every week.
 However, not every free game is yours forever.

 ![Check the game's availability on Epic Games](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/check-availability-1.jpg)